 All students will be served as strategies are put in place to increase parent and community involvement.

-To increase parent involvement offer a variety of ways for parents to be involved at the school, as determined by the results of the survey.
+To increase parent involvement, offer a variety of ways for parents to volunteer at the school; one-time events, field trips, clubs/activities.